getraid-gg/ECIKParentUnlocker/README.md

 ## Installation
 To install, place ECIKParentUnlocker.dll in your BepInEx plugins directory.
-I recommend putting it in a folder on its own with my name to separate my plugins (the pre-built .zip has the plugin inside that folder).
+I recommend putting it in a folder on its own with my name for organization (the pre-built .zip has the plugin inside that folder).

 ## Building